 A mxData function is used to construct a data source for the model.
 In this example, we are specifying a covariance matrix.
-In addition to reading in the actual covariance matrix as the first (observed) argument, we specify the type and if required the number of observations (numObs).
+In addition to reading in the actual covariance matrix as the first (observed) argument, we specify the type (one of cov, "cor", "sscp" and raw) and if required the number of observations (numObs).